V-Sekai/manuals/docs/decisions/20211113-file-or-attestation-for-virtual-worlds-using-ssh-signatures.md

 - Able to distribute a game launcher.
 - Able to add a makers mark to items.
+- Use for verifying binaries
+- Use for verifying game modifications
+- Used for lobby servers to prove to the player that they are official.
+- Double sided friending

 ## Negative Consequences <!-- optional -->